Essential Documents for Midwifery

 This 50 page, full-color document outlines all the details and steps of the community-based midwifery apprenticeship process in the US including chapters on appearance & conduct, confidentiality, attending births, universal precautions, postpartum care, attending emergencies, equipment, self-care, hipaa & charting, graduating, dismissal from apprenticeship, and compensation.
 We also include a sample preceptor/ student agreement, plus a recommenced reading list, charting abbreviations, midwifery acronyms, and the master list of related organizations, associations and institutions.

-If you are a midwife, purchasing this document at regular price gives full access and allows customization for your own practice and use with any and all your students.
+If you are a midwife, purchasing this document allows customization for your own practice and use with any and all your students.